 Authors should avoid any possible conflict of interest, or appearance of conflict of interest, in selecting Editors and Reviewers.
 Such conflicts of interest apply not only to the Corresponding Author but to any Co- Authors on the manuscript:

 Examples of possible conflicts of interest include:

-Authors should not nominate individuals whom they know have already read and provided comments on the manuscript or a previous version of the manuscripts in such knowledge would automatically violate the Triple-blind review process
+Authors should not nominate individuals whom they know have already read and provided comments on the manuscript or a previous version of the manuscripts in such knowledge would automatically violate the Double-blind review process

 The corresponding (submitting) author is solely responsible for communicating with the journal and with managing communication between co-authors.
 Before submission, the corresponding author ensures that all authors are included in the author list, its order has been agreed by all authors, and that all authors are aware that the paper was submitted